NMF Primary Care Leadership Program

 - Los Angeles, CA

 For six weeks, PCLP Scholars actively engage with a CHC Site Partner and PCLP mentors in leadership training, team-based project activities, and healthcare service delivery.
-2021 programming in Boston and the Gateway Cities, MA will focus on substance use disorders (SUD), behavioral health integration, and combatting the opioid crisis.
+2022 programming in Boston and the Gateway Cities, MA will focus on substance use disorders (SUD), behavioral health integration, and combatting the opioid crisis.
 Programming in Chicago, IL and Houston, TX will focus on the HIV/AIDS epidemic, and culturally competent care for patients living with or at risk of contracting HIV.
-Programming in Los Angeles CA, Miami FL, and Oakland CA will be Site Partner-specific and generalized to primary care in CHC settings.
+Programming in Los Angeles, CA will be Site Partner-specific and generalized to primary care in CHC settings.

-NOTE: We are currently planning to implement PCLP as the traditional in-person program in 2021.
-However, we will be prepared to pivot to the virtual program model depending on COVID-19 related conditions.
+NOTE: We are currently planning to implement PCLP as the traditional in-person program in 2022.
+However, scholars should be prepared to pivot to a virtual program model depending on COVID-19 related conditions.

 Scholars each receive a $5,000 scholarship stipend that is expected to cover travel, living, and lodging expenses during the service-learning experience period.